top of page

 Housing and living expenses – The family lives in a three-bedroom Ellicott City townhouse, rented, furnished, and completely outfitted through the efforts and donations of Christ Church, St. John’s, and Patapsco Friends parishioners, friends, and family.
 Christ Church co-signed a one-year lease for the townhouse and currently helps pay rent, utilities, and technology services and to assist with other basic living expenses.

-While the family now receives food stamps, has some limited income from all three sons’ jobs, and received minimal, one-time welcome funds from the U.S. government, these sources of income cover only a small portion of the family’s modest living expenses.
-All the rest must come from donations made by organizations and by individuals like you.
+While the family now receives food stamps, has some limited income from all three sons’ jobs, and receives minimal, one-time welcome funds from the U.S. government, these sources of income cover only a small portion of the family’s modest living expenses.
+All the rest must come from donations made by organizations and individuals like you.

 English language skills – All four family members participate in English for Speakers of Other Languages (ESOL) classes — the youngest son at his Howard County high school and the other three at Howard Community College.
 They arrived with widely varying English language abilities, and thanks to their hard work and intensive one-on-one tutoring by our ministry volunteers, they are all making steady, strong improvements.

-Work – Immediately upon arriving, and entirely on their own initiative, the two older sons found jobs and began working full-time — one at a convenience store, the other at the Columbia Mall.
+Work – Immediately upon arriving, and entirely on their initiative, the two older sons found jobs and began working full-time — one at a convenience store, the other at the Columbia Mall.
 The high schooler also works at the Columbia Mall on weekends, even as he works diligently to meet the academic requirements of his schoolwork.
 While none of these jobs pays much more than minimum wage, the sons are determined to work toward financial self-sufficiency.

 In Afghanistan, the Afghan woman was an experienced medical professional, with education, certification, and work as a midwife and in dentistry.
 She strives to advance her skills in English and be able to return to some aspect of work in healthcare.
 There’s still a long way to go for this to be possible, but she is working very hard to make that happen.